 - Generally accepted “lingo”

-A glossary can be a complex database or a simple spreadsheet.
-It depends on your global reach and the size of your overall globalization efforts.
+A glossary can be a complex database or a simple spreadsheet depending on your global reach and overall globalization efforts.
 If you are just starting out, a spreadsheet often does the job just fine.
 Then, as you expand your localization efforts, you can work your way up to a more complex database.

-The Source Origin is where the terms was originally used within your content.
+The Source Origin is where the term was originally used within your content.
 This could be information supplied by the client or other experts to clarify the origin of the source.

-Source Context is exactly that — it tells the translator the context surrounding the terms.
-“Breakout” can mean escape, outbreak, unexpected success or smaller groups breaking away from a larger one.
+Source Context tells the translator the context surrounding a term.
+For example, the word “breakout” can mean escape, outbreak, unexpected success or smaller groups breaking away from a larger one.
 A “breakout movie” is very different from a “breakout session,” and the translator will only know the intended meaning if they have the context.

-The Validator is the usually the translator and/or editor.
-This person makes sure that the target term is correct in the context provided.
+The Validator is usually the translator and/or editor.
+This person makes sure the target term is correct in the context provided.

-Review Comment is usually provided by the in-country reviewer, who more than likely works for the business that is having the translation done by a localization agency.
+Review Comment is usually provided by the in-country reviewer, who likely works for the business that is having the translation done by a localization agency.
 It’s important to have your in-country experts review all glossary terms, because there may be accepted terms the in-country team uses.
 The reviewer will know these and will make sure the translator got it right.
-If you don’t have an in-country team, there are localization staffing services that can find the right people for you.
+If you don’t have an in-country team, localization staffing services can find the right people for you.

-Yes, a glossary is a lot of up-front work.
-But it will make your translation project run much smoother in the long run.
+Yes, a glossary is a lot of upfront work, but it will make your translation effort run much more smoothly in the long run.
 Remember, you need a glossary for the following reasons: